 A car accident can happen when least expected, leaving the victims with extensive injuries and losses.
 While not all car accidents are considered catastrophic, every car accident should be taken seriously by those involved.
 If you have been hurt in a minor car accident, it is crucial that you speak with a car accident lawyer who may be able to help.

-Wooten, Kimbrough, Damaso & Dennis is a team of Florida car accident lawyers with experience helping clients get the fair compensation they deserve for their injuries and losses.
+Wooten, Kimbrough, Damaso & Dennis is a team of Orlando car accident lawyers with experience helping clients get the fair compensation they deserve for their injuries and losses.
 If you have been involved in a minor car accident, you may be wondering if you can still retain compensation, or if it is worth getting a lawyer for a minor car accident, despite the fact that the accident was not more severe.

 What Is Considered a “Minor” Car Accident in Florida?